 Over 300 screenings and 40 World & International Premieres were launched at FILMART’s Market Screenings which took place in onsite venues in HKCEC and offsite venues, namely UA Cine Times (Times Square, Causeway Bay) and the Hong Kong Art Centre’s Cinema.
 These screenings covered a wide range of genres from around the globe.

 HKTDC continued to collaborate with the Hong Kong International Film Festival Society (HKIFFS) this year to launch the HKIFF Industry Screenings (HIS) at FILMART.

-HIS brought new energy as a special screening feature at FILMART, providing the best platform for industry players with the latest distinguished productions from Asia.
-This year, 30 films were screened, inspiring attendees with an appetite of Asian movies, such as “The Mobfather” from Hong Kong, “Crosscurrent” from Chinese mainland and “Creepy” from Japan.
+HIS, as a special screening feature at FILMART brought new energy to the market by featuring the latest distinguished productions from Asia.
+This year, 35 films were screened, inspiring attendees with an appetite of Asian movies, such as “Vampire Cleanup Department” from Hong Kong, “The Summer is Gone” from Chinese mainland, “On the Beach at Night Alone” from South Korea and “Memoirs of a Murderer” from Japan.

 |- Hong Kong-Asia Film Financing Forum (HAF)|

-Throughout the years, HAF has become one of the leading film-financing hubs in Asia.
-This year, 1,054 guests registered with HAF over the three days.
-Over 900 private business meetings and individual media interviews were arranged between financiers, delegates, media and filmmakers of the 31 selected film projects.
+Throughout the years, HAF has become one of the leading film-financing hubs in Asia held concurrently with FILMART.
+This year, 1,100 guests registered with HAF over the three days.
+Over 900 private business meetings and individual media interviews were arranged between financiers, delegates, media and filmmakers of the 33 selected film projects.

 Statistically Proven Popularity